8.4 try-with-resources and Advanced Exception Techniques

 2. try-with-resources (Java 7+)

-Declare resources in try ( ... ) parentheses and they are automatically closed when the block exits — whether normally or via exception.
+Declare resources in try ( ... ) parentheses and close() is called automatically when the try block exits — whether it ended normally or via an exception.

 Requirement: The resource class must implement